lwierzbicki/RegexFinder/README.md

 If extension found pattern in HTTP response, it adds an issue.
 Issue name is category assigned by the tester.
 Issue description contains details about the pattern and description assigned by the tester.
+List of patterns can be uploaded as tab-delimited file (.tsv, .tab) file.
+It can also be filled manually by adding / removing values.
+Example tab-delimited file included [here]().

 ## Installation